-From the perturbative perspective, there are two types of virtual process that contribute to $V_2$, both of which produce a repulsion: If two dimers occupy two parallel sides of a four-sided plaquette, the lowest order virtual process that non-trivially connects them is a ring exchange of electrons, which results in a fermion minus sign that turns what would have been an energy gain into a cost.
-If only one dimer occupies a side of a plaquette, there is an allowed virtual process in which a single electron travels around the plaquette - this energy-gaining process is blocked when there are two dimers on the plaquette.
+From the perturbative perspective, there are two types of leading virtual process, both of which contribute positively to $V_2$: If two dimers occupy two parallel sides of a four-sided plaquette, the lowest order virtual process that non-trivially connects them is a ring exchange of electrons, which results in a fermion minus sign that turns what would have been an energy gain into a cost.
+On the other hand, if only one dimer occupies a side of a plaquette, there is an allowed virtual process in which a single electron travels around the plaquette - this energy-gaining process is blocked when there are two dimers on the plaquette.
 Both processes are eighth order in $t$ on the lattices we are considering.
 [We have performed exact diagonalization studies on small clusters in the limit $\omega_0=0$ as a check of these conclusions.]